ipfs-shipyard/ecosystem-directory/README.md

 To view all projects in the ecosystem directory in a "logo parade" showcase format suitable for including in a slide deck, see the instructions below — this includes how to customize the grid to get the representation that's most useful for you.

-TLDR: https://ecosystem.ipfs.io/showcase/?category=focus is a general-purpose, useful grid if you don't want to build a custom one.
+TLDR: The showcase grid is a general-purpose, useful grid if you don't want to build a custom one.

+[Demo link](https://ecosystem.ipfs.io/showcase/?category=focus ) on the IPFS Ecosystem site.

 ## Behavior